mosmith14/Week-4-Lab/README.md

 <p> AI and machine learning in cybersecurity can help in areas such as threat detection, malware analysis, network traffic analysis,
 and threat intelligence.
 This form of cybersecurity is becoming an integral part lf modern cybersecuirty practices.
 AI and machines bring a new element to always changing technology and attacks, whixh is adaptability.
 AI is able to respond and adapt to new types of threats quicker than humans.
-Click here<href-"https://www.crowdstrike.com/en-us/cybersecurity-101/artificial-intelligence/machine-learning/">
+Click here < a href-"https://www.crowdstrike.com/en-us/cybersecurity-101/artificial-intelligence/machine-learning/">
 to learn more about the ways machine learning is used in cybersecurity. </p>
 </body>